Cat-sushi/fmatch/README.md

 }
 ```

-Do not forget to percent encode the query.
+Do not forget to percent-encode the query.

 ### Perfect matching

+Enclose the whole query with double quates.

 ```text
 $ http -b --unsorted ':4049?q="abc"'